kylebarney/code-test/README.md

 5. Run `./vendor/bin/sail up -d` (This repository uses Docker and Laravel Sail for a quick setup.
 You can run it on another environment, but you'll need to configure it yourself. *Note for Windows users: This project will run much faster if you clone and run this solely within the WSL environment instead of running it off of the Windows filesystem mounted into WSL.*)
 6. `exec` into the Docker container running Laravel and run `vendor/bin/phpunit` to execute the tests that hit the API.

+# Project Requirements

+- Create a simple RESTful API written in Laravel/PHP.
+- The project contains **users** and **products**.
+A user will have the ability to add & remove products.
+- Specific requirements follow after the details `Project and Key File Overview` below.

 # Project and Key File Overview

 This project uses Laravel Sanctum to provide a lightweight authentication scheme for API requests.